A short legend

 One of the directions of the environmental agencies from the area is to decide if granting the area the status of reservation will guarantee ecological continuity or it will reverse the effects of grazing and man made pastures, considered the essence triangle in forming the present ecosystem.
 There is also a debate of how building a reservation will be achieved and managed, considering the bureaucratic challenges.

 For the passionate, the best way of visiting the entire pasture is by foot or by bike.
 Taking a guided tour on an ebike is maybe a new idea that first of all has to settle into a persons mind as the best way to do a tour of the pasture.
 The way it feels when you are for the first time on the pasture is similar to walking into a Gothic cemetery.
 You are surrounded by hundreds of “tombstones”, all the oaks have their own story to tell, they give you a feeling of imposed respect knowing the age and doing a quick scan of its bark and branches.
-The comparison with a cemetery is not accidental, the heart rot showing on most of the oaks shows their tendency to keep an apparent life while actually being dead on the inside.
+The comparison with a cemetery is not accidental, the rotten heart on most of the oaks shows their tendency to keep an apparent life while actually being dead on the inside.

 Read about our tours with the E- Bike Transylvania Tours and decide which Transylvanian bike tour suits you best.
 We can accommodate more adventurous bike tours that extend beyond our preferred villages, ebike tours surrounding Sighisoara, ebike tours in the Romanian Carpathians Mountains, Brasov ebike tours to discover Brasov and its surroundings, or guided Brasov tours.
 Take advantage of our expertise as mountain guides, city guides, and discover new areas while you visit Transylvania and Romania.